 Why Is One Earbud Quieter Than The Other (And How To Fix It)

-When listening to music or your favorite podcast have you ever noticed one earbud is just that bit quieter than the other?
+When listening to music or your favorite podcast have you ever wondered why is one earbud quieter than the other?
 Having the right earbud louder than the left, or the left quieter than the right can be hard to ignore once you’ve noticed it but is this a sign that your earbuds are broken and need replacing?

 Not necessarily!
 Having imbalanced audio in your earbuds could be a result of some really common issues, most of which have simple fixes you can try at home.
 So don’t throw away your earbuds just yet!
 Give these earbud fix tips and try and see if you can save yourself some money or a trip to the store.